 I want to be there on January 3rd and 4th, 2017.

 But I can only do that with your help!
 Please join me: knocking on doors, meeting neighbors and providing information at community events, calling voters, drumming up donations.
 We have so much work to do, and we can do it if we work together!

 I look forward to serving the people of my district and the state, bringing common sense solutions to challenging problems, and prudently using the resources of the state with justice and equity.

 Thank you for taking the time to share your priorities with me when I come to your door, and I look forward to working with you in the coming months and years.

 Representative JoAnn Ward

-Representing Minnesota District 53A (Landfall, eastern Maplewood, southern Oakdale, and western Woodbury)
+Representing Minnesota District 53A (Landfall, southern Maplewood, southern Oakdale, and western Woodbury)